 |||W. Koechner, Solid-State Laser Engineering, 6th edn., Springer, Berlin (2006)|

 |||A. Sennaroglu (ed.), Solid-State Lasers and Applications, CRC Press, Boca Raton, FL (2007)|

 |||R. Paschotta, Field Guide to Lasers, SPIE Press, Bellingham, WA (2007)|

 |||R. Paschotta, “Operation regimes of solid-state lasers”, chapter in Handbook of solid-state lasers: Materials, systems and applications, editors: B. Denker, and E. Shklovsky, Woodhead Publishing (2013), ISBN 0 85709 272 3|

-See also: doped insulator lasers, all-solid-state lasers, lasers, gain media, laser crystals, composite laser crystals, rare-earth-doped gain media, transition-metal-doped gain media, YAG lasers, laser crystals versus glasses, fiber lasers versus bulk lasers, diode-pumped lasers, lamp-pumped lasers, end pumping, side pumping, rod lasers, slab lasers, thin-disk lasers, ring lasers, nonplanar ring oscillators, semiconductor lasers, laser specifications
+See also: doped insulator lasers, all-solid-state lasers, lasers, laser gain media, laser crystals, composite laser crystals, laser glasses, rare-earth-doped laser gain media, transition-metal-doped laser gain media, YAG lasers, fiber lasers versus bulk lasers, diode-pumped lasers, lamp-pumped lasers, end pumping, side pumping, rod lasers, slab lasers, thin-disk lasers, ring lasers, nonplanar ring oscillators, semiconductor lasers, laser specifications

 Here you can submit questions and comments.
 As far as they get accepted by the author, they will appear above this paragraph together with the author’s answer.
 The author will decide on acceptance based on certain criteria.
 Essentially, the issue must be of sufficiently broad interest.

 Please do not enter personal data here; we would otherwise delete it soon.
 (See also our privacy declaration.)
 If you wish to receive personal feedback or consultancy from the author, please contact him, e.g. via e-mail.